rackerlabs/support-how-to/content/cloud-networks/enable-internet-access-on-cloud-servers-using-snat-on-a-vyatta-network-appliance.md

 created_by: Sameer Satyam
 last_modified_date: '2015-09-29'
 last_modified_by: Kyle Laffoon
-product: Cloud Servers
+product: Cloud Networks
-product_url: cloud-servers
+product_url: cloud-networks
 ---

 Using a Vyatta Appliance you can allow servers on your Private